amitojsingh366/school-ls-wheel/README.md

-# school-ls-wheel
+# School LS Wheel
 This is school-ls-wheel. also here are some points to note:
-  - Adam is a human and a hexa#gon(quantum physics, something u [the normie] wont understand)
+  - The LS Wheel was made using JavaScript (node js).
+  Visuals were designed by using [Html](https://www.w3.org/html/) and [CSS](https://www.w3.org/Style/CSS/Overview.en.html)